 After World War II, a group of 37 combat veterans in the, Occoquan, Woodbridge, and Lorton area gathered to form VFW Post 7916.

 The official date of "mustering in” for the Post is June 27, 1946 making 2022 our 76th anniversary.

 Walter J. "Mac” McGuire was the Post’s first Commander.

-Jeffery A. "Doc” Lett has been our "All-American” Commander for the past four years and the 71st Post Commander.
+Jeffery A. "Doc” Lett has been our "All-American” Commander for the past five years and the 71st Post Commander.

 Since 1946, thousands of our members have selflessly served America on land, sea and air all over the world including Afghanistan, Bosnia, Cambodia, Cyprus, Dominican Republic, Haiti, Granada, Iraq, Korea, Kuwait, Laos, Lebanon, Libya, Panama, Serbia, Somalia, Syria, Uganda, Vietnam, & in WWII.

 The Post is most honorably named "Hawkins-Reeve” after two local Navy and Army pilots who willingly went into harm’s way in selfless service defending their nation and who lost their lives just 54 days apart.